BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: BBB-Voting Scheme

 where $y_i=\sum_{j<i}x_j- \sum_{j>i}x_j$ and $\sum_{i}x_i y_i=0$ (see Hao et al.~\cite{HaoRZ10} for the proof).
-Here, $y_i$ is secret since it is derived from the private keys of all other participants.
-While anyone can compute $g^{y_i}$, to reveal $y_i$ all other participants then $P_i$ must either collude or solve the discrete log problem (DLP) for \autoref{eqn:eq1}.
-Since each $P_i$ can obtain $g^{y_i}$ of all participants, she alone is able to compute (ephemeral blinding key) $g^{x_i y_i}$ using her private key $x_i$.
-Each pair of participants share exactly one slice of the ephemeral blinding key, and this counter-party property is utilized in the fault tolerance mechanism (see \autoref{sec:faulttolerance}).
-Note that the corollary of \autoref{eqn:eq1} is that the protocol preserves vote privacy if there are at least three participants and at least two of them are honest (see the proof in Appendix~\ref{sec:appendixvoteorivacy}).
+Since $y_i$ is derived from the private ephemeral keys of all other $P$s it is secret.
+While anyone can compute $g^{y_i}$, to reveal $y_i$, all $P$s $\setminus $ $P_i$ must either collude or solve the DLP for \autoref{eqn:eq1}.\footnote{Note that this DLP was already computed for 795-bit long safe prime in 2019~\cite{integer-dlp-2019}; the computation took $\sim3100$ core-years, using Intel Xeon Gold 6130 (2.1GHz) CPUs.} As the corollary of \autoref{eqn:eq1}, the protocol preserves vote privacy if there are at least 3 $P$s with at least 2 honest (see the proof in \autoref{sec:appendixvoteorivacy}).

-\subsubsection{\textbf{Phase~3~(Voting).}}
+\subsubsection{\textbf{Phase 4 (Voting)}}

-In this phase, each $P_i$ packs, blinds, and submits her vote to SC.
+In this phase, each $P_i$ blinds and submits her vote to $SC$.
 These steps must ensure the recoverability of the tally, vote privacy, and well-formedness of the vote.
-Vote privacy is achieved by multiplying the participant's blinding key with her vote choice.
-The blinded vote choice for the participant $P_i$ is
+Vote privacy is achieved by multiplying the $P_i$'s blinding key with her vote choice.
+The blinded vote of the participant $P_i$ is

-The participant sends her choice encrypted within a blinded vote along with a 1-out-of-k non-interactive zero-knowledge (NIZK) proof of set membership to SC.
-We adapted the approach proposed in~\cite{Kiayias2002} to the form used by Hao et al.~\cite{HaoRZ10}, which is convenient for practical deployment on existing smart contract platforms.
-The verification of set membership using this protocol is depicted in \autoref{fig:ZKPMultiCandidate}, where a participant is a prover and SC is the verifier.
-Hence, SC verifies the correctness of the proof to ensure the blinded vote is well-formed and then stores the blinded vote.
+The $P$ sends her choice within a blinded vote along with a 1-out-of-$k$ non-interactive zero-knowledge (NIZK) proof of set membership to $SC$.
+We modified the approach proposed in Kiayias et al.~\cite{Kiayias2002} to the form used by Hao et al.~\cite{HaoRZ10}, which is convenient for practical deployment on existing smart contract platforms.
+The verification of set membership using this protocol is depicted in \autoref{fig:ZKPMultiCandidate}, where $P_i$ is a prover and $SC$ is the verifier.
+Hence, $SC$ verifies the correctness of the proof and then stores the blinded vote.
+In this stage, it is important to ensure that no re-voting is possible, which is to avoid any inference about the final vote of $P$ in the case she would change her vote choice during the voting stage.
+Such a re-voting logic can be enforced by $SC$, while user interface of the $P$ should also not allow re-voting.
+Moreover, to ensure fairness, $VA$ acts as the last $P$ who submits a dummy vote together with her ephemeral private key.

-\subsubsection{\textbf{Phase~4~(Tally)}.}
+\subsubsection{\textbf{Phase~5~(Tally)}}